AnthonyHonstain/bigfitnessgains/README.md

 ```
 git config branch.autosetuprebase always
 ```
+As well, you should edit your .gitignore file to exclude the directory you're using for the virtualenv (workout_env, in this case).

 Setup the DB to run locally (run from the django directory that contains manage.py).
 ```